 My home was located under the approach path of runway 12-30 of the Windsor airport so that exposure often yielded airplanes practicing taking off and landing along with the odd airliner flown by Trans Canada Airlines.
 So, on those sunny days may gaze would often be upward living in a dream yet to come true

-My dad died in the fourth year of my childhood, and my Mom a nurse raised 3 boys in a single parent family before it was … fashionable.
+My dad a doctor died in the fourth year of my childhood, and my Mom a nurse raised 3 boys in a single parent family before it was … fashionable.
 As a boy in those days without a dad, I was lost into my daydreams.
 No sports teams, or Father’s Day celebrations… But I had 2 wonderful and older brothers to grow up with and love them dearly to this day.
 We shared this experience but growing up differently.
 I was young enough when my dad passed away to not feel the full implications of this, because this was normal.
 I suppose in the day of COVID19 to very young children this will all seem very normal.
 Maybe the ones a little older, not so much.

 What are dreams made of and how are they realized?
 Inspirations, belief that maybe, just maybe, I could do it too!
 But only with a lot of help, seen and unseen.
 The road seemed long at the time and I thought I would never get “there” …